 On a general level, the school undertakes weekly ‘celebration assemblies’ which uphold traditional values of empathy, respect and tolerance.

 The British values are also taught within formal RE and PSHE lessons and on an informal nature throughout the school days.
 Our RE curriculum is planned from the Derbyshire Agreed Syllabus for Religious Education 2020-25 and is based on key faiths.
 This further embeds respect for others which is based on a deeper knowledge and understanding.

 Click here to view the RE syllabus 2020-25.

 Our pupils are taught about keeping safe, both physically and in the broader sense of issues like e-safety.
-Pupils are offered training on a termly basis to ensure that personal safety remains high profile.
 We often have outside agencies in to support our work on this such as our local PCSO.
 Pupils feel safe at Street Lane and their parents believe that the school keeps their children safe.
-This is evident in all feedback including the parents’ questionnaire, the results which will soon be published on our website.
+This is evident in all feedback including the parents’ questionnaire.

 All staff are expected to represent our purpose, values, motto golden rules whatever their role within the school.
 Democracy is evident within our school.
 All stakeholders have a voice and pupils’ contributions are taken seriously by all adults.